wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 Anyone use this code for implementing or adding calendar function in iOS app.
-Currenly I am not used to git.
+Currently I am not used to git.